Wealthtime Private Client Service.

 Is the Wealthtime Private Client Service appropriate for me?

 Your financial adviser can advise you on whether the Wealthtime Private Client Service is appropriate for you.
 If you are considering applying for the Wealthtime Private Client Service without seeking advice you should be satisfied that you have a sufficiently detailed understanding of investments and pensions to make sound decisions.
 An appropriate level of knowledge is most likely to have been acquired as a result of either your current or past profession or from experience gained over many years of undertaking complex financial transactions on your own behalf.
-We do not normally accept applications where the individual has no financial adviser.
+We do not accept applications where the individual has no financial adviser.

 Am I eligible for the Wealthtime Private Client Service?